We Tested 20+ AI PR Tools, So You Don’t Have To (2025 Update)

 Gemini recently started including citations within its answers, which helps learn more about a topic.

-Claude is another ChatGPT competitor worth checking out.
-After the allegations and reports of both Google’s AI tools spouting false information, they position themselves as more accurate and safe.
+Claude is another notable ChatGPT competitor worth exploring.
+Following allegations and reports that Google’s AI tools were spouting false information, the company positions itself as more accurate and safe.

 Its output is very similar to what you’d find with the other AI tools.